marcroelans/cookiebar/README.md

 ## Language Support

 Currently support languages.

+- englisch
+- germany
+- polish

 If you want to help then fork this repo and add your language to the langData array in cookiebar-src.js like this.

 ``` javascript